JavaScript is required

 A child's TLDS summarises their abilities and approaches to learning.
 It promotes continuity of learning for children transitioning into primary school.

-A child's Transition Learning and Development Statement summarises their abilities as they start school and identifies their approaches to learning.
-It is passed on to the child's future school.
-The Transition Learning and Development Statement (often referred to as the TLDS):
+A child's TLDS (which can also be known as a transition statement) summarises their abilities as they start school and identifies their approaches to learning.
+It is passed on to the child's future primary school.
+The TLDS:

 • summarises a child's learning and development